 Phone: (303) 872-4273

 Divorce can become complicated quickly, particularly if you and your spouse are struggling to come to agreements on key matters.
 A divorce that is seemingly going smoothly can turn on a dime and drag out, costing you money and stress, so it’s important to have an attorney at your side who can help you through this process.
 Many areas of your life will be impacted by the divorce and your property and debts will be divided.
-Going in unprepared or unsure of your rights could result in getting less than you are entitled to.
+Going in unprepared or unsure of your rights could result in getting less than you deserve.

 Burnham Law will assist you as you work with the other parent to create a parenting plan for your children that meets the needs of everyone involved.
 It’s generally in your best interest to craft an agreement with the other parent outside of court.
 If you can’t agree and do have to go before the judge, he or she will make these important decisions for you.
-However, we are fully prepared to go to court and defend your interests should an agreement not be possible.
+We are fully prepared to go to court and defend your interests should an agreement not be possible.

 The final outcome of your custody case will be outlined in a court order known as a parenting plan, and this plan can be changed in the future as your situation changes.
 We pride ourselves on building lasting relationships with our family law clients and are able to assist you if you need to change your custody arrangement.

 Child support is often tied into a custody case.
-This is money one parent gives to another parent to support their children, and even if you have a pre or post-nuptial agreement that sets or eliminates child support payments, it may still be on the table in your case.
+This is money one parent gives to another parent to support their children, and even if you have a pre or post-nuptial agreement that sets or eliminates child support payments, it may still be possible in your case.
 The award is determined by many factors, including the children’s expenses, the assets and earnings of each parent, and how the parenting time has been divided.
-Bear in mind that the support order may not reflect the parenting time division and that cases involving a lot of assets can get very complex quickly.
+Bear in mind that the support order may not reflect the parenting time division and that cases involving a lot of assets can get very complex very quickly.